lukegartner/customizable-message-templates/README.md

 With more time dedicated to this project I would like to introduce a database to store the data and using Next.js's convenient tools to fetch the json.
 I did not want to go outside the bounds of the instructions to use json files for this submission.

-I would also like to add UI for adding new custom templates instead of just from the code.
+I would also like to add UI for adding new custom templates instead of just from the code and store them in the database for long term use.